-VII.
+IX.
 Resource Analysis and Planning

-- a.
-Using current agency resources to implement the Language Access Plan.
+1. Using Current Agency Resources to Implement the Language Access Plan o Signage.

-Some parts of the initial OATH Language Access Plan could be afforded in its budget as one-time costs, including: - o Signage. - o Purchase of dual-handset phones, conference phones, or equivalent technology. - o Training of current clerks in the use of dual-handset phones and use of interpretation services. - o Re-writing of document(s) into plain language - o Translation of document(s) into LEP languages. - o Preparation of a PowerPoint presentations for waiting room televisions. - o Providing on-line translation capability for all website pages and online forms.
+Some parts of the initial OATH Language Access Plan could be afforded in its budget as one-time costs, including:

+- o Purchase of dual-handset phones, conference phones, or equivalent technology. - o Training of current clerks in the use of dual-handset phones and use of interpretation services. - o Re-writing of document(s) into plain language

+- o Translation of document(s) into LEP languages. - o Preparation of a PowerPoint presentations for waiting room televisions. - o Providing on-line translation capability for all website pages and online forms.